Why Business Owners Miss the Path to $1M Net Worth

 Million‑dollar math (direction, not dogma)

-- Scenario 1 (no optimization): Net $20k/mo → invest 20% ($4k).
+- Scenario 1 (no optimization): Net $20k/mo, invest 20% ($4k).
 At ~8%/yr, time to $1M ≈ 12–13 years.

-- Scenario 2 (profit fixed): Net $30k/mo → invest 20% ($6k).
+- Scenario 2 (profit fixed): Net $30k/mo, invest 20% ($6k).
 Time to $1M ≈ 9 years.

-- Scenario 3 (profit + tax): Add strategy so effective rate drops (e.g., 32% → 20%); redirect savings → invest $9.6k/mo.
+- Scenario 3 (profit + tax): Add strategy so effective rate drops (e.g., 32% to 20%); redirect savings to invest $9.6k/mo.
 Time to $1M ≈ 7 years.

 Same business.
 Different facts.
 A different timeline, by years.